wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 </details>

-The values of permisslbe _d_ in the above table are determined by the invariant that we just setup above.
+The output we want is 0.12408.
+The permissible _d_ in the first step is exactly the first digit in our expected output, the next permissible _d_ is the exact second digit in the expected output, the third and the fourth permissible _d_ again are same digits we want in our outpput, for the last values for permisslbe _d_ contain a narrow set of values from our next output digit is taken.

-This idea of a keeping an invariant to guard the permissibility of the next possible digit in the output is remarkable.
-At each step, for every permissible value(s) of _d_, it's beautiful how tight the interval is, how close permissible digits are to the actual digit required in the result at that step, reducing the likelihood of an incorrect value.
+This idea of a keeping an invariant to guard the permissibility of the next possible digit in the output is just fascinating.
+At each step, for every permissible value(s) of _d_, how close permissible digits are to the actual digit required in the result at that step, reducing the likelihood of an incorrect value.

-Next, Knuth tackles how to optimally choose the fifth decimal digit in P2.
+Next, Knuth tackles how to optimally choose the fifth decimal digit in P2 i.e., the "best possible" among the available choices.
 We'll see just in a moment why the fifth digit and why this adjustment matters.
 To optimally choose this fifth decimal digit, Knuth does an adjustment of _s_ in this conditional in P2:

 ```if (t > 65536) then (s := s + 32768 - (t div 2));```